Conflict of Interest and Commitment Policy

-Officers and employees of the University shall refrain from soliciting and/or accepting any gift, favor, service, compensation or benefit of any kind from any person or entity that can influence the exercise of the judgment of the officer or employee.
+Officers and employees of the University shall refrain from soliciting and/or accepting any gift, favor, service, compensation, or benefit of any kind from any person or entity that can influence the exercise of their independent judgment.
 Items of minimal value ($25.00) are not included within this policy and need not be reported, unless they occur repeatedly (on more than two occasions).

 IX.
 Violations of the policy